 The Big South Fork National Recreation Area along the Kentucky and Tennessee border in the Cumberland plateau is a large swath of federally protected wilderness centered around the Big South Fork River.
 The Big South Fork encompasses the National Recreation Area, but there is also Pickett State Park to the west and a huge section of the Daniel Boone National Forest to the north.
 This post features five Big South Fork day hikes

 There are great overnight hiking opportunities in the park with the 269 Sheltowee Trace Trail, the John Muir Trail, and over 150 miles of trails overall in the park.
-This post will feature five great day hikes.
 There are tons of day hikes in the park ending with waterfalls, natural bridges, and overlooks.
 These are not the five best, but just five trails that I have hiked and recommend.

 Five Big South Fork Day hikes